 Chunky marled yarn makes colorful, warm, and quick-to-knit accessories.
-This week we’re looking at Major yarn, a great example of marled yarn.
-Yesterday’s post covered four amazing, free designs from Universal Yarn.
+This week we’re looking at Universal Yarn Major, a great example of marled yarn.
+Yesterday’s post covered four practical, free knitting Universal Yarn patterns.
 Today, I’ve developed a fun design that features a spiral created by textured decreases.

 This beanie is knit from the bottom up.
 Major is the perfect yarn for this because it creates gradient stripes in decently wide swaths.
 At least that is perfect for me: I like substantial stripes in a hat.
 Rather than just knit the crown in plain stockinette, I thought I’d add a textured stitch.